Division 43 Allowances – Step by Step Guide to Maximising Your Deductions

 - Initial expenses, including architect or engineering fees, surveying fees, and costs of building permits, also form part of the construction expenditure.

-Remember, you can only start to claim this deduction once the renovation is complete.
+Remember, you can only start claiming this deduction once the renovation is complete.

-Division 40 is very similar to Division 43, hence all the confusion.
+Division 40 is quite similar to Division 43, hence all the confusion.
 You need to know that Division 40 depreciates faster and applies to particular items.

 - ceiling fans